m1gun0v/td-zed-track-top/README.md

  Clone this repository and follow these [instructions](https://www.stereolabs.com/docs/app-development/cpp/windows/#building-on-windows) to build the examples.

 Now in the build folder, you should have all the Zed Official examples ready to run.
 Open Visual Studio, open the ALL_BUILD solution.
-Among all the examples, select "body tracking" and set it as starting project.Right click on "build".
+Among all the examples, select "body tracking" and set it as starting project (right click and then "set as starting project").
+Right click on "build".
 If there are no error, set the project in Release mode (menu on the top).
 Run the solution pressing on the play button, if a window opens, and the application is able to detect the a skeleton, your ZED SDK is installed correctly and you can proceed further.

 ### Custom TOP Operator